 What are the available shingles treatments?

-Shingles which is caused by the chickenpox virus (varicella-zoster virus) is typically characterised by a blistering rash, on one side of the body that is often excruciatingly painful.1,2 Shingles most commonly occurs in patients ≥50 years of age and the risk of shingles and related complications increases with age.1
+Shingles is caused by the reactivation of the chickenpox virus known as varicella-zoster virus.1 It is typically characterized by a painful, blistering rash that appears on one side of the body.1,2 Shingles most commonly occurs in patients ≥50 years of age, and the risk of shingles and related complications increases with age.1,3

 Article-3-INFOG_treatments-